Spiritual Counseling and Vocational Identity Development

 Faith-> Trust-> Hope Faith or belief in our inherent talent also requires trusting where it originates from in order to foster hope (Manning, 2000).
 This approach to living connects these two dynamics to believe, which actualizes our trusting the purpose of our innate strengths.
 This newfound hope amplifies, empowers, and illuminates from darkness the understanding that these are blessings from above, designed to be used, not just for ourselves, but for others in this world (Isaiah 9:2-7).
 In this way, we may leave our mark and impact others in "what" we do.
-There is a higher power that reveals that we are to be used as an instrument to pursue our calling, and to fulfill greater things than we could ever imagine.
+There is a higher power that reveals that we are to be used as an instrument to pursue our calling and to fulfill greater things than we could ever imagine.
 This is what we are being called to do: to become vessels to do His work on earth.
 If we can "live into" this belief, then trust compels us to walk with this power as it is working within us from the inside out, transforming, and radiating its presence (Imago Dei) in all that we do.
 In this endeavor, we are discover hope and authentic joy.
 Vocational Identity Process

-We work with churches, schools, businesses and individuals using subjective narrative assessments in workshop settings to assist in discerning “who” we are and "who" we've always been, before life stressors and their challenges caused us to question their pathway in life.
-We also use a sophosticated assessment instrument in individual counseling that objectively identifies their inborn abilities, those gifts we were born with, which represent our cognitive hard wiring that allows us to flourish.
+We work with individuals to assist in discerning “who” they are, "how" to discover their God given strengths discovering "who" they've we've always been before life stressors and their challenges caused them to question their pathway in life.
+We use a sophosticated assessment instruments in our individual counseling that objectively identifies their inborn abilities, those gifts we were born with, which represent our cognitive hard wiring that allows us to flourish.
 Integrating these two allows individuals to distill “what” pathways hold meaning and “why”?
 This process illuminates "how” using their gifts will support them on a journey in this world of work in order to begin "living-out" "what" they were designed to become.
 Formatively, their vocational identity is attuned with what emerges as their spiritual identity creating a newfound understanding of the meaning of their goal pursuits.